Privacy

 - A random ID.
 What the server uses to find your data.
 Looks like a string of letters and numbers; it isn't tied to your name, email, or phone number in any way.

-From that point, your edits — your loops, dailies, tallies, and when you marked things done — push to the sync server at sync.again.nopanic.ing.
-The server stores them by your random ID so your other devices can pull them.
-That's it; no other identifier is involved.
+From that point, your edits — your loops, dailies, tallies, and when you marked things done — are encrypted on your phone before being sent to the sync server at sync.again.nopanic.ing.
+The server stores the encrypted blobs by your random ID so your other devices can pull them.
+The server cannot decrypt them, and neither can anyone else without your private key.

 Technical details, for the curious